martinkearn/Blazor-Server-Minimal-Template/README.md

 4. Search for "Blazor"
 5. Choose "Blazor Server Minimal"
 6. Set the project name, location etc and create the project as usual
-7. Sometimes Visual Studio does not replace the namespace correctly which is `BlazorServerMinimalTemplate` by default.
-If this happens, just replace it with your own namespace manually.
-This usually occrs in `_Imports.razor`
+7. Visual Studio does not replace the namespace correctly in `_Imports.razor` which prevents the application from building, presumably because this is a markup file rather than compiled code.
+To correct this, just replace `BlazorServerMinimalTemplate` with your own namespace manually in `_Imports.razor`.